cdeccio/byu-cs460-f2025/05-hw-network-layer/README.md

  - The maximum tranmission unit (MTU) for `h1` through `r3` is 1500, but the MTU for `r3` through `h2` is 500.

-By default, all terminals will show up, but you can adjust this with the `--terminal` option, if it is helpful to you.
+Also note with the given command line, Wireshark will see packets on the link `h1-r1` and the link `h2-h5`.
+This means that you might see the same packet twice, e.g., if it traverses both links.

+For the exercises that follow, it will be easiest to observe what is going on if you sort the packet capture by time, by clicking on the "Time" header.

 ## Exercises

-Run the following to send an ICMP echo request/reply between `h1` and `h2`:
+For questions 23 and 24, run the following from `h1` to send a single ICMP echo request/reply between `h1` and `h2`:

 ```
 h1$ ping -c 1 -W 1 10.0.1.2